LowriWilliams/LowriWilliams.github.io/content/_index.md

           description: Co-author of our paper "Hardening machine learning denial of service (DoS) defences against adversarial machine attacks in IoT smart home networks” published in the Computers & Security journal.

         - date_end: ''
+          date_start: '2021-05-01'
+          icon: elsevier
+          organization: Elsevier
+          title: New Publication
+          description: Co-author of our paper "Adversarial attacks on machine learning cybersecurity defences in Industrial Control Systems” published in the Journal of Information Security and Applications.

+        - date_end: ''
+          date_start: '2021-02-27'
+          icon: oxfordadacemic
+          organization: Oxford Academic
+          title: New Publication
+          description: Co-author of our paper "A three-tiered intrusion detection system for industrial control systems” published in the Journal of Cybersecurity.

+        - date_end: ''
           date_start: '2021-06-08'
           icon: frontiers
           organization: Frontiers
           title: Member of Editorial Board
-          description: A member of the editorial board of the new 'Social Data Science - Using Social Networks Data for Social Impact' journal
+          description: A member of the editorial board of the new "Social Data Science - Using Social Networks Data for Social Impact" journal

         - date_end: ''
           date_start: '2020-12-25'
           icon: portalcovidcymru
           organization: Portal Covid Cymru
           title: Launch of Portal Covid Cymru
-          description: Design, developed, and maintained a public dashboard reporting Covid-19 statistics.
+          description: Designed, developed, and maintained a public dashboard reporting Covid-19 statistics.

         - date_end: ''
           date_start: '2022-02-01'